MxBurger/BVA2/Exercise03/Readme.md

 ## Stage 1 Background Model Creation
 - The algorithm collects the first 30 frames of the video
 - These frames are converted to grayscale and blurred to reduce noise
-- The background model is created by computing the pixel-by-pixel median across all collected frames
+- The background model is created by computing the median across all collected frames
 - This median-based approach ensures that moving objects appearing in some initial frames don't become part of the background